The Streaming Services That Have the Biggest Libraries

 $9.99/month

 If you already have a Roku device, The Roku Channel is an easy way to start streaming without having to subscribe to other services.
 In fact, most of the 23,000 films and shows on the platform are available for free.
 However, you can access the full catalog with a paid subscription.
+You can also add more content with their channel packages and premium subscriptions.

 Pluto TV is another free streaming service, though it doesn't have as many titles as Tubi.
 That being said, nine thousand films and shows isn't too shabby.
 It's actually wider than many of the other streaming sites on this list.
+They also happen to have some live TV channels, though you'll have to deal with ads.

 A big factor in choosing a streaming service is the catalog.
 You might choose one over the other simply because you know you'll watch something.
 It might have a show you like, or perhaps it specializes in offering specific genres.
 But if you're not picky, or you're sharing your account with a large family, it might be better to choose a streaming service that simply has the largest library.
 So, we've listed the streaming services with more than two thousand films and shows, at least according to JustWatch.
 That being said, many streamers do regularly update their catalog every month or so, so over time the numbers listed on this list can change.
-Nonetheless, the services on the list is likely to continue to hold the largest libraries in streaming.
+Nonetheless, the services on the list are likely to continue to hold the largest libraries in streaming.
 We'll keep an eye if this changes.